 Jamal's piano studies began at age three, and by age 11, he was making his professional debut with a sound strongly influenced by Art Tatum and Erroll Garner.
 Following graduation from Pittsburgh's Westinghouse High School, he joined the George Hudson band in 1947.
 In 1949, he joined swing violinist Joe Kennedy's group Four Strings as pianist.
 This led to formation of his trio Three Strings in 1950-52, which debuted at Chicago's Blue Note club, and later became the Ahmad Jamal Trio.
 His 1958 album At the Pershing became a surprising smash hit, highlighted by his interpretation of "Poinciana."
 With the popularity of the album and the advocacy of Davis, Jamal's trio was one of the most popular jazz acts in the late 1950s and early 1960s.

-For the most part, Jamal has worked in pianobass- drums trios, using the intricate relationship of the band to explore his sound, directing the trio through seemingly abrupt time and tempo shifts.
-His piano virtuosity has also been welcomed by a number of orchestras and his abilities as a composer are considerable.
-His approach has been described as being chamber-jazz-like, and he has experimented with strings and electric instruments in his compositions.
+For the most part, Jamal worked in piano-bass-drums trios, using the intricate relationship of the band to explore his sound, directing the trio through seemingly abrupt time and tempo shifts.
+His piano virtuosity was also welcomed by a number of orchestras, and his abilities as a composer are considerable.
+His approach has been described as being chamber-like jazz, and he has experimented with strings and electric instruments in his compositions.